aboharrawi/functional/README.md

 # functional
-Functional and lambda rappers and utilities
+Functional and lambda wrappers and utilities